 An Exclusive Interview with Stephen Heidari-Robinson and Suzanne Heywood

-I had the opportunity recently to interview fellow authors Stephen Heidari-Robinson and Suzanne Heywood, former leaders in McKinsey’s Organization Practice, about ReOrg: How to Get It Right, a practical guide for successfully planning and implementing a reorg in five steps—demystifying and accelerating the process at the same time.
-Based on their twenty-five years of combined experience managing reorgs and on McKinsey research with over 2,500 executives involved in them, the authors distill what they and their McKinsey colleagues have been practicing as an “art” into a “science” that executives can replicate—in companies or business units large or small.
+I had the opportunity recently to interview fellow authors Stephen Heidari-Robinson and Suzanne Heywood, co-founders of Quartz Associates and former leaders in McKinsey’s Organization Practice, about ReOrg: How to Get It Right, a practical guide for successfully planning and implementing a reorg in five steps—demystifying and accelerating the process at the same time.
+Based on their twenty-five years of combined experience managing reorgs and on research with over 2,500 executives involved in them, the authors distill what they and their colleagues have been practicing as an “art” into a “science” that executives can replicate—in companies or business units large or small.

 1. What are the most popular reasons for doing a reorganization?